Abandonware

-The source code or executable might still be available but the author is unknown or only identified by a dead email or equivalent and there is no realistic prospect of finding the owner of the IP.
+Abandonware is a term for software, typically computer or video games, that are no longer for sale by conventional means, or supported by the creator.
+In many cases the abandoned software was distributed by websites, such as warez, for free.
+The use of the "abandonware" term is controversial, as distributing out of print software and games is still considered software piracy, and their copyright is not actually abandoned.
+Some publishers actively file Digital Millennium Copyright Act (DMCA) takedowns of abandonware and defend its copyright, while others do not.
+Meanwhile, some video game historians believe that this distribution is justified to preserve history given the lack of viable alternatives.

 Implications

 If a software product reaches end-of-life and becomes abandonware, users are confronted with several potential problems: missing purchase availability (besides used software) and missing technical support, e.g. compatibility fixes for newer hardware and operating systems.
 These problems are exacerbated if software is bound to physical media with a limited life-expectancy (floppy disks, optical media etc.) and backups are impossible because of copy protection or copyright law.
 If a software is distributed only in a digital, DRM-locked form or as SaaS, the shutdown of the servers will lead to a public loss of the software.
-If the software product is without alternative, the missing replacement availability becomes a challenge for continued software usage.
+If the software product is without alternatives, the missing replacement availability becomes a challenge for continued software usage.

 Once a software product becomes abandonware, there is a high risk that the source code becomes lost or irrecoverable even for its original developers, as multiple cases have shown.

 One of many examples is the closure of Atari in Sunnyvale, California in 1996, when the original source codes of several milestones of video game history (such as Asteroids and Centipede) were thrown out as trash, some of which were later recovered.
+After the closure of Tapulous, Tap Tap Revenge became abandonware.
+There is also no way to retrieve the source code due to the app being sandboxed, thus making preserving it borderline impossible.

 Unavailability of software and the associated source code can also be a hindrance for software archaeology and research.